 Keeping you safe is our top priority.
-We will regularly ask you to identify yourself by stating your name and birth date and comparing it to your identification armband.
+We'll regularly ask you to identify yourself by stating your name and birth date and comparing it to your identification armband.
 This ensures we provide the right treatment, tests and medications during your stay with us.

 Your identification bracelet will contain a barcode.
-That barcode will be scanned prior to any medication administration.
+That barcode will be scanned before you're given any medications.

 One of our goals is to prevent the spread of infection to our patients.
 Your health care team will wash their hands with soap and water or use alcohol gel before and after each patient encounter.
-If you have concerns that your health care provider has not washed his or her hands, please speak up and ask them.
-Your physician will also order I.V. antibiotics before surgery and possibly following your surgery to help prevent surgical site infections.
+If you have concerns that your health care provider hasn't washed his or her hands, speak up and ask them.
+Your physician will also order IV antibiotics before surgery and possibly after your surgery to help prevent surgical site infections.

 We want to perform the right procedure, on the right patient, at the right site every time.
-We will ask you to be involved in the process by identifying your surgical site and confirming the site that your surgeon marks.
+We'll ask you to be involved in the process by identifying your surgical site and confirming the site that your surgeon marks.